sieis/cottrell-theme/content/projects/recover.md

 code: "https://github.com/sieis/re-cover"
 demo: "https://re-cover-hugo-demo.netlify.app/"
 section: "projects"
+problem: "Recovery Group sites are often non-existent or in terrible shape relative to modern web standards"
+solution: "Build a thematic template for easy implementation for groups."
 ---

 This is meant to address the more common web needs of a group.
 Namely, a clean, readable and easily accessible site for any member to: